zilti/RSSExpansion/RSSExpansion/readme.txt

     • eggrobin for adding Principia support for some of the bodies.
     • KillAshley for adding the asteroid 101955 Bennu.
-    • MrHappyFace for KopernicusExpansion, originally used by RSSExpanded for animated gas giant clouds and comet trails.
+    • MrHappyFace for KopernicusExpansion, originally used by RSS Planets and Moons Expanded for animated gas giant clouds and comet trails.
     • regex for repackaging the mod to be compatible with Module Manager.

 License: